INSIDE: DIY 5-minute Christmas cookie plate craft using paper doily and Mod Podge. Easy holiday dessert plate craft for cookie gift giving.

 Grab a bottle of Mod Podge and about 4 minutes later you will have yourself a unique holiday plate ready for milk and cookies…

-quick paper doily christmas cookie plate
+how to make quick paper doily christmas cookie plate

 Place the paper doily underneath the glass plate.
 Turn the plate upside down and trace the portion of the doily you want displayed on the plate.
 Cut out.